 This place is heaven for bird watchers.
 During sunset, you will find hundreds of birds sitting along the shore in lines.
 The Long Point Bird Observatory is located just outside the park.

 Camping is available from May to October only.
-Perhaps due to marshes and their maintenance in extreme winter is not feasible.
+Perhaps due to marshes and their maintenance in extreme winters.

 Long Point Provincial Park has 256 campsites, including 78 electrical sites located in Firefly Campground.

-Long point park provides four campgrounds in the park.
+Long Point Park provides 4 campgrounds in the park.

 Firefly Campground The majority of campgrounds are electrical here.
-But a few smaller sites without electrical are awesome as they are right on the beach.
+But a few smaller sites without electricity are awesome, as they are right on the beach.

 Monarch’s Rest campgrounds